MaryamAdmz/AssignmentWeek5/README.md

   -  Drivers who go to cheap restaurants more than 4 times per month and have an income below $50K had a 60% acceptance rate for coupons.

     ### Hypothesis Testing
-  Hypothesis Statement
+- **Hypothesis Statement:**
-Drivers who frequently visit bars and meet specific demographic or situational criteria are significantly more likely to accept bar coupons than those who do not
+Drivers who frequently visit bars and meet specific demographic or situational criteria are significantly more likely to accept bar coupons than those who do not.
-Supporting Observations for the Hypothesis
+- **Supporting Observations for the Hypothesis:**
 Drivers who go to bars more than 3 times per month have a 76% acceptance rate, compared to 37% for those who go less frequently.
 Acceptance rates remain above 70% for frequent bar-goers who are:

-Over age 25
+  - Over age 25

-Under age 30
+  - Under age 30

-Accompanied by passengers (excluding kids)
+  - Accompanied by passengers (excluding kids)

-Not widowed
+  - Not widowed

-Working outside of farming, fishing, or forestry
+  - Working outside of farming, fishing, or forestry

 These factors suggest that bar coupon acceptance is driven by lifestyle patterns and social context, such as age, companion type, and occupation.

+### Independent Investigation
+We examine the Carry out & Take away coupon group to identify the characteristics of passengers who are more likely to accept these coupons.
+- Investigating the Carry out & Take away Coupons:
+  - 74% of Carry out & Take away coupons were accepted.